supermarin/YosemiteSanFranciscoFont/README.md

 ## How to Install:
 1. [Download the zipped font files](https://raw.githubusercontent.com/wellsriley/YosemiteSanFranciscoFont/master/SystemSanFrancisco.zip).
-2. Copy the 5 font files to `~/Library/Fonts` on your Mac. *(protip: press `cmd+shift+g` while in Finder to type the path directly.)*
+2. Copy the 5 font files to `/Library/Fonts` on your Mac. *(protip: press `cmd+shift+g` while in Finder to type the path directly.)*
+3. Run `sudo chown root:wheel /Library/Fonts/System\ San\ Francisco\ Display\*` to set the proper ownership of the font files.
+4. Repair Disk Permissions `diskutil repairPermissions /`
-3. Log out and log back in to apply the changes.
+5. Log out and log back in to apply the changes.

 ## How to Uninstall:
-1. Navigate to `~/Library/Fonts` on your Mac and delete the 5 files starting with `System San Francisco Display`.
+1. Navigate to `/Library/Fonts` on your Mac and delete the 5 files starting with `System San Francisco Display`.
 2. Log out and log back in to apply the changes.

 ## How does it Work?